 Since you are a startup, hiring a tech partner is more affordable than hiring an in-house team.
-We act as a tech co-founder and let you know the right set of technologies to be applied to develop a successful product.
+We act as a tech co-founders and let you know the right set of technologies to be applied to develop a successful product.
 In that case, you don’t have to hire a tech co-founder separately for this purpose.

-As I said earlier, we as a technology partner are more than just an outsourcing team.
+As I said earlier, we, as a technology partner, are more than just an outsourcing team.
 So, delivering a successful product is not only your priority but also ours.

 If your need is to quickly turn around a high-quality, innovative product, finding a tech partner for your startup can benefit you in many ways.
 The team will have the experience and knowledge to lead the project without a lot of hand-holding.
 So you can focus on things like sales, user acquisition, fundraising, business development, and other non-technical aspects.

 So, if you are looking for a technology partner for your startup, then search no more!
-Neoito will be responsible for building your whole product cost-effectively from A to Z with better quality.
+NeoITO will be responsible for building your whole product cost-effectively from A to Z with better quality.
 We always hire developers or consultants on a particular project who are capable of doing or have experience in it.
 Starting from the lead, we provide resources with exposure to developing that type of product.
 It is because we always strive to deliver a successful product.